tayyaba-mughal/MyFirst_app/README.md

 # MyFirst_app
-simple learning process first github repository  in cheking  all the processs
+simple learning first file, first github repository  in checking  all the processs